 As ultimate beneficial ownership (UBO) regulations take effect globally, compliance with national and trans-national regulatory frameworks is increasingly becoming a priority for legal entity management and corporate secretarial professionals.
-The below list of 12 key terms is designed to help you keep up with this rapidly evolving regulatory landscape.
+The below list of 12 key UBO definitions and terms is designed to help you keep up with this rapidly evolving regulatory landscape.

 Global ultimate owner (GUO)

 A global ultimate owner (GUO) is the individual or entity at the top of the corporate ownership structure.
 A GUO identification is increasingly important with the tightening of trans-national regulations and other compliance frameworks.
 It may also be useful to identify domestic ultimate owners (DUOs) — the highest owning entity in a country.

 ACAMS is an international membership organization dedicated to enhancing the knowledge and expertise of anti-money laundering (AML), counter-terrorism financing (CTF) and financial crime detection.
 It provides education and certification for AML professionals.